cardano-foundation/CIPs/cip-drep-metadata/README.md

 #### `objectives`
 - Optional
 - A freeform text field with a maximum of 1000 characters
-- A short description of what the person believes nd what they want to achieve as a DRep
+- A short description of what the person believes and what they want to achieve as a DRep

 #### `motivation`
 - Optional